Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 * **Transaction Metrics** event: reports the total number of API calls during a period of time.
 This feature cannot be inactivated.
 The Traceability Agent sends the Transaction Metrics to the database storage for display on Business Insights -> API Health (default is 15 minutes).
 For more information on how to see an aggregate view of all Trasactions, refer to [Business Insights](https://docs.axway.com/bundle/amplify-central/page/docs/get_actionable_insights/business_insights/index.html)
 * **Platform Usage** event: reports the total number of API calls during a period of time.
 This feature cannot be inactivated.
 The Traceability Agent sends the Platform Usage counts to the database storage for display on Organization -> Usage (default is daily).
 To clarify, the Platform Usage for a day is normally sent after a day has passed.
 This would make Platform Usage a lagging indicatore compared to API Health by at worst a whole day.
 * **Transaction** event: reports the transaction summary (API name, duration, status), and the transaction details (request/response headers from the frontend and backend of the API).
 This feature is optional and not required to report Gateway usage.
+The transaction events are sent as soon as the Tracability Agent processes the transaction event logs.

 ## Set up usage reporting in online mode